 At the end of a day tour from Florence to Cinque Terre, instead of heading back to Florence with the rest of our group, we took our luggage off the bus at La Spezia, and got on the Cinque Terre regional train to stay in Monterosso for a couple of nights.

 Monterosso is divided into the "new" and "old" parts by a rocky outcropping with a couple of restaurants on it.
-You can walk on the higher path or take a tunnel to through this, to get to either side.
+You can walk on the higher path or take a tunnel, to get to either side of the village.
 At the very top of this outcrop is the Convent of the Capuchin Friars.

 Monterosso Dining/Travel Tip: We'd have liked to dine at either the highly rated Torre Aurora or L'Ancora della Tortuga restaurants on this point, but they were both fully booked.
 During tourist season March-October, it's best to make a reservation well in advance.

 Old Monterosso has lot of little shops, with plenty of cafes and restaurants to choose from for lunch or supper dining.